missing-q/emblem20/README.md

 _*I suggest making this one only viewable by the GM, since they'll be doing a lot of background work with this macro._

-For convenience' sake, check the box that says "Show as token action".
+5. For convenience' sake, check the box that says "Show as token action" for each macro.
 Make sure to select the token you're using before taking any actions.

+6. Finally, pull up the turn order by clicking the clock icon on the sidebar, and click the blue settings icon.
+Add a custom item named **Turn Counter** with the formula +1.

+And you're done!
+If you want the latest updates and tweaks to Emblem20, feel free to individually copy the character sheet and API scripts; just be warned that they may be a little less than stable.

 **The macros and their linked scripts will *not work properly* on a token if it's not linked to a character in the Journal.**